kia-h/Java_Short_Programs/README.md

 Reverse.java: it reverse a given String in 2 ways, using StringBuilder and
               the other one is just traversing it and save it in reverse

+StackQueue: this is my attempt to implement Stack and Queue ADT using  ArrayList